Karl Malden: Death

 Malden died at his home in Los Angeles on July 1, 2009, at the age of 97.
 He was reported to have been in poor health for several years.
-He was buried at the Westwood Village Memorial Park Cemetery in Los Angeles.
+He is buried at the Westwood Village Memorial Park Cemetery in Los Angeles.

 Malden's friend and former co-star Michael Douglas wrote a tribute to Malden for Time's "Milestones" section.

 Awards and recognition

 Malden won the 1951 Academy Award for Best Supporting Actor for A Streetcar Named Desire and was nominated in 1954 for his supporting role in On the Waterfront.
-Malden was a past president of the Academy of Motion Picture Arts and Sciences.
+Malden was president of the Academy of Motion Picture Arts and Sciences from 1989 to 1992.
 In October 2003, he was named the 40th recipient of the Screen Actors' Guild's Life Achievement Award for career achievement and humanitarian accomplishment.

 In 1985, he was awarded an Emmy Award for Outstanding Supporting Actor in a Limited Series for his performance as Freddy Kassab in Fatal Vision.
 The same year, he was also awarded an honorary doctoral degree in fine arts by Emporia State University.

 In May 2001, Malden received an honorary degree, doctor of humane letters, from Valparaiso University.
 Michael Douglas presented Malden with a lifetime achievement award from the Screen Actors Guild on February 22, 2004.
 On November 11, 2004, Douglas also presented Malden with the Monte Cristo Award of the Eugene O'Neill Theater Center in Waterford, Connecticut, which is given for "distinguished careers exemplifying Eugene O'Neill's standard of excellence and pioneering spirit."
 Among other past winners were Jason Robards, Zoe Caldwell, Edward Albee, August Wilson, and Brian Dennehy.

 On November 12, 2005, the United States House of Representatives authorized the United States Postal Service to rename the Los Angeles Barrington Postal Station as the Karl Malden Postal Station in honor of Malden's achievements.
 The bill, H.R.
 3667, was sponsored by Representatives Henry Waxman and Diane Watson.

 For his contribution to the film industry, Malden has a star on the Hollywood Walk of Fame at 6231 Hollywood Blvd.
 In 2005, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
-In November 2018, a monument to Karl Malden was revealed in Belgrade, Serbia.
+In November 2018, a monument to Karl Malden was dedicated in Belgrade, Serbia.